Kgomotso1989/git-basic-exercises/README.md

-We learn through our mistakes
+We learn through our mistakes.
 Although, we may fall but we will rise.
 Season of learning are seasons of preparation.
 =======